Environmental Health

 1. Ask management for a copy of the water bill.
 Send the copy with your application.

 2. If you cannot get a copy of the water bill, ask management for a letter.
 The letter must be addressed to NJ Department of Health Cottage Food Project.
-It must say the name of the water company.
+It must show the name of the water company.
 Send the letter with your application.

 Q: Why do I need Food Manager’s certification and how do I get one?